-Early models of inflation were based on a first order phase transition of a Grand Unified Theory [49].
-Although these models led to sufficient exponential expansion, completion of the transition through bubble percolation did not occur, and lack of bubble collisions meant that the interior of the bubbles was not reheated.
-Subsequent models of inflation [50,51] considered second-order transitions within Grand Unified theories, thus successfully ending inflation with reheating from oscillations of the scalar field.
-But these models predicted too high an amplitude of relic density fluctuations.
-As a result, current models of inflation postulate second-order transitions in a completely new scalar field: the inflaton, φ .
+Problems with early models of inflation based on a either first order [47] or second order [48,49] phase transition of a Grand Unified Theory led to models invoking a completely new scalar field: the inflaton, φ .
 The potential of this field, $V(\phi)$, needs to have a very low gradient and curvature in order to match observed metric fluctuations.

-In viable inflation models of this type, reheated bubbles again typically do not percolate, so inflation is 'eternal' and continues with exponential expansion in the region outside bubbles.
+For a more thorough discussion of the problems of early models and a host of current models being studying see the review on inflation-Sec.
+22 of this Review.
+In most current inflation models, reheated bubbles typically do not percolate, so inflation is 'eternal' and continues with exponential expansion in the region outside bubbles.
 These causally disconnected bubble universes constitute a 'multiverse', where low-energy physics can vary between different bubbles.
-This has led to a controversial 'anthropic' approach to cosmology [82-84], where observer selection within the multiverse can be introduced as a means of understanding e.g. why the observed level of vacuum energy is so low (because larger values suppress growth of structure).
+This has led to a controversial 'anthropic' approach to cosmology [50-52], where observer selection within the multiverse can be introduced as a means of understanding e.g. why the observed level of vacuum energy is so low (because larger values suppress growth of structure).

-19.3.6.
+21.3.6.
 Baryogenesis :